ghi-electronics/Docs/hardware/fez/mbed.md

 ![ARMmbed Logo](images/mbed-logo-noborder.png)

 Mbed is an online compiler platform.
 There is nothing to install, just log in and start coding!
 One of the supported boards is the Nucleo-F401RE, which uses the exact same microcontroller as the FEZ.
-Use it as your target to build and compile to a .bin file, and then follow the [STM32 bootloader](../../software/tinyclr/loaders/stm32-bootloader.md) instructions to generate a .dfu file and upload it to the FEZ.
+Use it as your target to build and compile to a .bin file, and then follow the instructions on the [STM32 bootloader](../../software/tinyclr/loaders/stm32-bootloader.md#creating-a-dfu-file) page to create a .dfu file and upload it to the FEZ.

 This video shows how to use Mbed to program the FEZ (The FEZ and the BrainPad share the same processor).